 In 1617, Southern v.
 How, a prior case was summarised where a clothier had gained great reputation.
 He started putting his mark on clothes made by him.
 Another clothier used the same mark to deceive, resulting in a remedy from the courts.

 The first Trade Mark Act was enacted in 1875.
-It codified the formulations courts had made in relation to property in trade mark.
-It recognised the principle of a right developing in a trade mark with usage.
 The Act provided for a register of trade marks and a trader using a mark could get it registered.
 Registration could be secured only on proof of user and fulfilment of criterion whether the trade mark distinguished the goods of the trader or not.
-Once a registration was secured, it became a proof of ownership in all court action for trade mark infringement, reducing the burden on the judicial system and the associated costs of litigation.
+Once a registration was secured, it became a proof of ownership in all court action for trade mark infringement.

-While the law on registration of trade marks and protection against infringement developed through statutory enactments, non-registered trade marks and appropriation of goodwill could sought remedy under the common law of passing off.
+While the law on registration of trade marks and protection against infringement developed through statutory enactments.
+In case of non-registered trade marks and appropriation of goodwill remedy could be sought under the common law of passing off and trademarks law.

 The first Indian Act on the subject as the Trade mark Act of 1940 was borrowed the British Trade Marks Act of 1938.
-The law provided for registration of trade marks and their protection from infringement.
 The Indian courts had already started giving remedy under common law of passing off.

 Trademark law classifies marks into four categories, based on how distinctive they are.
 Generic marks get no trademark protection, and the same is true of descriptive marks unless they have acquired a secondary meaning.
 Fanciful or arbitrary marks get the most protection, and suggestive marks are second in priority. - McCarthy on Trademarks and Unfair Competition §§ 11.1, 11.2 (4th ed.
 1996); Playtex Products v.
 Georgia Pacific, 390 F.3d 158, 163 (2d Cir.
 2004).